-HaCaT cells are seeded at a density of 1 x 10^4 cells per well in a 96-well plate for 24 hours and incubated at 37°C in 5% CO2.
+HaCaT cells are seeded at a density of 1 × 104 cells per well in a 96-well plate for 24 h and incubated at 37°C in 5% CO2.
 H2O2 and CSE were used to induce oxidative stress in this experiment respectively.
-Old HaCaT cells (>9th passage) were pre-treated with CPHE and AA for one hour before the challenge in a 5% CO2 incubator at 37°C. The cells were then challenged with 6.25 μ M H2O2 and 1% CSE in DMEM respectively, along with treatment of CPHE and AA respectively in each well.
+Old HaCaT cells (> 9th passage) were pre-treated with CPHE and AA for 1 h before the challenge in a 5% CO2 incubator at 37°C. The cells were then challenged with 6.25 μ M H2O2 and 1% CSE in DMEM respectively, along with treatment of CPHE and AA respectively in each well.
 Cell viability measurements were conducted with MTS assay.
 The IC50 of each treatment was measured by reading the absorbance at 490 nm on a plate reader (The Infinite®M200 NanoQuant, TECAN, Switzerland) and the results were compared with negative control which were cells that were only exposed to either H2O2 or CSE.
-The percentage protection was calculated with the equation below:
+The percentage protection was calculated with this equation:

-$$protection (\%) = \frac{As - Ab}{Ap - Ab} 100\%$$
+Protection(%) = $$\frac{As - Ab}{Ap - Ab} \times 100\%$$

-As = absorbance of sample or standard

-Ab = absorbance of blank (DMEM only without cells)

-Ap = absorbance of positive control (cells that were only exposed to treatment agents)
+where As = absorbance of sample or standard; Ab = absorbance of blank (DMEM only without cells) and Ap = absorbance of positive control (cells that were only exposed to treatment agents).